zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 07-05-2020
+  - A new `from''` value is available – `cygwin`.
+It'll cause to download a package from the Cygwin repository – from a random mirror, and then unpack it.
+Example use:

+    ```zsh
+    # Install gzip and expose it through Bin-Gem-Node annex's sbin'' ice
+    zinit from"cygwin" sbin"usr/bin/gzip.exe -> gzip" for gzip
+    ```

 * 16-04-2020
   - Turbo plugins will now get gracefully preinstalled first before the prompt (i.e.: within `zshrc` processing) and then loaded **still** as Turbo plugins.